What we achieved

 Adapting the Green List to Mediterranean Marine Protected Areas

-The GreenList4MMPAs project is creating guidelines to help interpret and apply the Green List standard in Mediterranean Marine Protected Areas.
+The GreenList4MMPAs project developed practical guidance and notes to effectively apply the Green List Standard v1.1 in Mediterranean Marine Protected Areas.

 Reviewed over 1,700 documents